elemel/blog/2018/09/03/README.md

 - the face normal when the difference is above 30 degrees,
 - and a smooth blend of both in between.

-Another problem that cropped up here was that Unity's smoothstep function doesn't do quite what I expected.
+Another problem that cropped up here was that Unity's smoothstep function doesn't do quite what I was hoping for.
+I was starting to sense a pattern of unreasonable expectations from my side.
+Luckily, these things are usually sorted out quickly once identified.
-Once that was sorted out by adapting some code from Wikipedia, the approach yielded output meshes with both smooth and sharp features.
-A visual artifact of the thresholds is that undersampled features look faceted.
+And the approach finally did indeed yield output meshes with both smooth and sharp features, with a visual artifact of faceted features where more sampling is required.
 And that's the price we pay.

 ![Blending face and vertex normals](smooth.png)